-Structural Integration was originally developed to very specifically address the resilient connective tissues found everywhere in the body - tendons, ligaments and the fascial sheaths which enclose all muscles, organs and bones.
+A bit of history: Structural Integration was originally developed to specifically address the resilient connective tissues found everywhere in the body - tendons, ligaments and the fascia sheaths which enclose all muscles, organs and bones.
 Structural Integration acquired a brand name of "Rolfing®" after Dr. Ida P. Rolf, who originated it.

-The goal was to help people stand up straighter - gain length with balance and ease of movement.
+The goal was to help people stand up straighter - gain length in the spine, with balance of weight between the right and left sides.
 Regain the body's natural ability to work with gravity - not fight against it.
-Many folks began to simply feel better, leading to a better quality of life.
+Many folks began to simply feel better and move with more ease, leading to a better quality of life.

 During the session, you wear underwear, shorts and a tank top.
 Or wear stretchy gym-wear in which is comfortable for you.
 Athletic bras for women are fine.
 The office has a private bathroom which doubles as a changing room for you.

 We may start with simple, diagnostic movements which serve as an individual baseline for you.
-Then, hands-on fascia and nerve techniques are used for most of the session.
+Then, hands-on fascia techniques are used for most of the session.